WittenYeh/EcommerceCrawler/README.md

-# Crawler
+# EcommerceCrawler

-A workflow to crawl data from Chinese  E-commerce platform(1688, pdd, etc.) and import to Shopee platform
+A workflow to crawl data from Chinese E-commerce platform(1688, pdd, etc.) and import to Shopee platform.